wso2/docs-apk/en/docs/create-api/create-and-attach-api-policies/interceptors/interceptors-via-rest-api.md

 ## Before you begin

 - You can use the below sample `apk-conf` file to create an API.
-For reference follow [Quick Start Guide](../../../get-started/quick-start-guide.md) documentation.
+For reference, follow the <a href="../../../../get-started/quick-start-guide" target="_blank">Quick Start Guide</a> documentation.

 ```yaml
 name: "Interceptor API"